mavlink/mavlink-devguide/en/guide/serialization.md

 # Packet Serialization

+MAVLink is a lightweight protocol for sending and receiving messages/commands over a serial link.
+The protocol defines the packet format used for the communication, including the mechanisms for encoding and decoding the payloads for different messages, and for error correction and signing.

+This topic provides detail about MAVLink serialization.
+It is primarily intended for developers who are creating/maintaining a MAVLink generator, and need a detailed understanding of the serialization format.

+## MAVLink Serialization for MAVLink Users

+Generally speaking most MAVLink users do not need to understand the details of the serialization format;
+The MAVLink generators create helper APIs that handle message encoding and decoding.

 {% method %}
-## Attitude Message Example

-This first example shows how the MAVLink convenience serialization functions make it simple to send messages over a link.
+For example, this function is provided for sending the altitude message.
+Behind the scenes the serializer takes care of encoding the message and sending it out on the serial port.

 {% sample lang="c" %}
-This is the function definition for the altitude message.
-Behind the scenes the serializer takes care of encoding the message and sending it out on the serial port.

 ```c
 static inline void mavlink_msg_attitude_send(mavlink_channel_t chan,
 uint32_t time_boot_ms, float roll, float pitch, float yaw,
 float rollspeed, float pitchspeed, float yawspeed);
 ```

 {% sample lang="python" %}
-This is the function definition for the altitude message.
-Behind the scenes the serializer takes care of encoding the message and sending it out on the serial port.

 ```python
 def attitude_send(self, usec, roll, pitch, yaw,
 rollspeed, pitchspeed, yawspeed):
 ```

-{% common %}
+{% endmethod %}

 Whatever language you are using, the resulting binary data will be the same:

 ```
 0x55 0x1C 0x1E <time> <roll> <pitch> <yaw>
 <rollspeed> <pitchspeed> <yawspeed> <crc1> <crc2>
 ```
-{% endmethod %}

 ## Packet Format